Using contrast to sell is best illustrated by the Contrast Principle.

 In fact I have a page that is an influence summary of his principles.

-The contrast principle can be used when you are dealing with price objections to make the cost of your offer look smaller.
+For instance, when dealing with price objections, you can use the contrast principle to make the cost of your offer appear smaller.

 The idea is to compare your price to something larger so it doesn’t look so expensive.